You’ve signed the Agreement of Purchase and Sale. What’s next?

 - If you are a tenant, notify your landlord about your plans to cancel your lease or sublet.

-- Ask your insurance agent to draw up a “binder letter” before closing, showing the name of the insuring company, the amount of coverage, its expiration date, and the name of any lenders in the loss payable clause.
-Coverage should be for the full insurable value of the building only (not the land) on a replacement cost basis.
+- Ask your home insurance agent to draw up a “binder letter” before closing, showing the name of the insuring company, the amount of coverage, its expiration date, and the name of any lenders in the loss payable clause.

-- Contact the utility companies- the water, hydro and gas departments to have the meters read on closing and new accounts set up in your name with final bills sent to the Vendor.
-Verify that this has been done, a few days prior to closing.
-It’s up to you to contact the telephone and cable TV companies.
+- Contact the utility companies - water, hydro and gas departments to have the meters read for closing and setting up new accounts in your name with final bills sent to the Vendor.
+This must be verified a few days prior to closing.
+Then you proceed to contact the telephone and cable TV companies if you wish to.

-- If moving into a condominium, verify with condo's management office that your monthly condo fee account has been set up, well in advance.
-Request a copy of your condo documents from your lawyer and read the rules, regulations and by-laws governing you and other condominium residents.
+- If you are shifting into a condominium, check with the condo's management office if your monthly fee account has been set up, well in advance.
+Request for a copy of your condo documents from your lawyer.
+Read the rules, regulations and by-laws governing you and other condominium residents carefully.

 - Arrange for your move as early as possible.
-If you are doing the packing yourself, get more boxes than you think you’ll need, and plan for extra time.
-If moving into a condo apartment, remember to book your service elevator with your condo management, well in advance.
+If you are packing up yourself, get more boxes than your estimate, and plan for some extra time.
+If moving into a condo apartment, don’t forget to book your service elevator with your condo management, well in advance.

 - Arrange to review, and sign all closing documents with your lawyer a few days before closing.
-At that time, you should also deliver the necessary funds for closing.
+You should also deliver the necessary funds for closing then.
 The funds should be certified and made payable to your lawyer/solicitor in trust.
 Be sure to get information about any payments due shortly after closing such as mortgage payments, property taxes and condominium maintenance fees.

 - Obtain change of address forms from the post office.
 For a small charge, you can also arrange for your mail to be rerouted to your new home.
 Check out home moving check list.